chiluverugirish/delta-demo/readme.md

+# delta-demo
+this is a demo for Git and GitHub class.

-# first name:chiluveru
+# Teacher
+Shradha Khapra

-# Last name :girish
+# Student
+Delta Student